 Cartier.
 Among an imposing theater, outdoor coffee shops, and restaurants, on a colonnaded alley along the pedestrian part of Voukourestiou, the most important French Haute Joaillerie house maintains an elegant boutique with jewelry pieces that guarantee top quality and exceptional, iconic design.

 Bulgari.
 The Italian fine-jewelry house founded in 1884 in Rome by the Greek jeweler Sotirios Bulgaris – today part of the LVMH group – recognizes the posh Kessaris boutique on Voukourestiou street as its authorized retailer.
-It also maintains a boutique at the Athens International Airport.
+As a result of this collaboration, the new Bulgari flagship store opened in 2022.
+Located on Voukourestiou street next to the Dior boutique, featuring precious marble elements and Andy Warhol pop artworks, it honors the founder’s Greek roots and international appeal.
+The iconic luxury brand also maintains a boutique at the Athens International Airport.

 Longchamp.
 The French luxury leather goods company, founded in Paris in 1948, recently renovated its boutique on the colonnade along Voukourestiou street right across Cartier.
 Signature brand items such as the Le Pliage bags and the latest collections – often results of fascinating creative collaborations – are cast against a pristine white backdrop with concealed lighting fixtures.